 This is a heartwarming but at times frustrating tale of an 82-year-old woman living with dementia who is trying to solve a mystery.
 I say frustrating because of the struggle Maud, the protagonist, faces every day in trying to remember and of the frustration she herself faces in trying to make sense of her life and of the countless notes she has in her pocket and around her house telling her things she cannot understand.

-It’s a book that is set in the present time, but the storytelling is composed in flashbacks that retell the story of a young Maud living with her family and of her sister, Sukey, who suddenly disappears.
+It’s a book that is set in the present time, but the storytelling is composed of flashbacks that retell the story of a young Maud living with her family and of her sister, Sukey, who suddenly disappears.
 The story of Maud’s past intersects with her current life as she believes her current best friend, Elizabeth, is missing.
 At least, that’s what her notes tell her.
 However, no one seems to believe Maud, not her daughter nor Elizabeth’s own son.
 The clues she finds along the way seem to help her to resolve her sister’s disappearance instead of Elizabeth’s.

 Emma Healey, the author, writes beautifully and makes it a thrilling and captivating read.
 The story can get confusing because of the constant time changes, but I think they’re all intentional in trying to make us feel psychologically disorientated just like poor old Maud.
 It was a book that I finished in a couple of days because I just couldn’t put it down.

-Although I’m still currently reading this book, the few chapters that I have read have been really interesting and a lot of fun.
-It’s a funny, sometimes awkward, and mysterious tale of Penelope, an 18-year-old girl who lives in an old manor house with her beautifully glamorous mother and brother who is obsessed with America, and who meets Charlotte, a flamboyant and outgoing character who happens to spark a meaning in Penelope’s currently dull and boring life.
+This second book is a funny, sometimes awkward, and mysterious tale of Penelope, an 18-year-old girl who lives in an old manor house with her beautifully glamorous mother and brother who is obsessed with America, and who meets Charlotte, a flamboyant and outgoing character who happens to spark a meaning in Penelope’s currently dull and boring life.

 The story is set in 1950’s England, and is beautifully written with rich descriptions and captivating details that make this an enjoyable read.